hgeorgsch/htmlbook/README.md

 The css/htmlbook.css file can be recreated using the Makefile in the directory.
 It is the concatenation of other files covering different functional categories.
 There is also a script to generate the styles for theorem-like environments.
-These are not documented; read the source.
+These are not documented; please read the source.

 ## Preparing a document: